 Records in the following categories require supportive descriptions, which must be accepted by the relevant records committee before they are published in the Annual Report:

 - National rarities, which are forwarded to British Birds Rarities Committee (BBRC)

-- County rarities (species shown in bold on the Species Code list and any species not listed)
+- County rarities (species identified on the SOS Description Species list)

 - Unusual races of species (e.g. “Blue-headed” Wagtail)

 Although some observers consider that reports of scarce or unusual birds which are submitted by relatively inexperienced birdwatchers require some substantiation, they sometimes question why more experienced observers are required to submit descriptions.
 The Society considers that there are two reasons for this.

 (1) While observer experience should rightly be taken into account when assessing records, it is essential that a consistent standard is applied.
 Only thus can future researchers be assured of the scientific and historical accuracy of the data.
 We have a duty to operate an objective and consistent records discipline and, whilst most observers are confident of their own records, they will readily agree that not every claim of a rare bird or unusual sighting is acceptable.
 It follows, therefore, that some assessment is required for those birds considered to be rare or unusual for the County, and that this must be applied uniformly and fairly.